Gurunikesh/CodeAlpha_EmotionRecognition/README.md

 This project detects human emotions from speech audio using a CNN-LSTM deep learning model trained on the RAVDESS dataset.

 ## Dataset
-RAVDESS (Ryerson Audio-Visual Database of Emotional Speech and Song)
+-RAVDESS (Ryerson Audio-Visual Database of Emotional Speech and Song)
-Dataset: www.kaggle.com/datasets/gurunikeshs/ravdess-speech-emotion-recognition-dataset
+-Dataset: www.kaggle.com/datasets/gurunikeshs/ravdess-speech-emotion-recognition-dataset

 ## Emotions Detected
 - Angry